LL.M. for Foreign Lawyers

-The Law School of the University of Cologne and the Law School of Duquesne University each offer an LL.M.
+The Law School of the University of Cologne and the Thomas R. Kline School of Law of Duquesne University each offer an LL.M.
 Degree Program for foreign lawyers.
 The LL.M. program takes one year (two semesters) and concludes with the defense of a thesis.

-- LL.M. for Foreign Lawyers Program at Duquesne University School of Law.
+- LL.M. for Foreign Lawyers Program at Duquesne Kline School of Law.

 - Information about the LL.M program for foreign lawyers in Cologne